131/cnyks/README.md

-cnyks is a CLI runner (that use reflection) for nodejs modules.
+[cnyks](https://github.com/131/cnyks) is a CLI runner for nodejs modules.

 # Motivation
-There is **no API** (!) for your module to implement so it can be handled by cnyks (any module can be handled by cnyks !!)
+`cnyks` will look at your class/instance prototype and reflect the API it expose, hence, any module can be handled by cnyks.
-It goes the other way, cnyks simply reflect your ES6 classe / prototype.
+There is **no API** to abide, compose your class the way you like.

 # Async support / ES6 generators & async/await
 Asynchronious APIs are supported  (internaly using [co](https://github.com/tj/co) ).
 Just declare a generator function in your class !